F5Networks/f5-ci-docs/docs/kubernetes/asp-k-ephemeral-store.rst

    .. note::

-      The first Service - "ephemeral-store-info" - is the PetSet's “governing service”.
+      The first Service - "ephemeral-store-info" - is the headless service used for DNS resolution.

 #.
 Create a `PetSet`_.